Cornell-MAE-UG/spring-2025-portfolio-rbrown233/_projects/3) Cord Winder.md

 Project Overview:

 MAE 2250 is a class in which students learn the principles of design, and it includes a group based design project that spans the whole semester.
-We decided to create a cord winder, a modular device that allows users to store cords efficiently and ergonomically.
+My group and I decided to create a cord winder, a modular device that allows users to store cords efficiently and ergonomically.

 ![Photo of Gearbox]({{ "/assets/images/winder.png" | relative_url }}){: .inline-image-l}